 - Add the yeast and let it rise for about 15 minutes.

 - Once the yeast has risen, add the flour, yeast water, milk, two eggs, and three tablespoons of melted butter in the bowl of a mixer with the kneading hook.

 - Process until a smooth dough forms.
 You may need to add a little more flour.

-- Divide the dough into two, and make two balls.
-Put each ball in a large bowl with a few drops of olive oil.
-Brush the dough with the same oil to prevent the dough from drying out and cracking.
+- Make a ball with the dough in a large bowl with a few drops of olive oil.
+Brush the dough with the same oil to prevent it from drying out and cracking.
 Cover it with a damp kitchen towel or plastic wrap and let it rise for at least half an hour or until it doubles in size.

 - Preheat the oven to 350°F.

 - On a floured surface, with a rolling pin, roll the dough into a rectangle measuring 15 by 20 inches and ¼ inch thick (40 cm x 50 cm and 5 mm thick.)

 - Brush the dough with melted butter.

 - Spread the brown sugar over the dough.

 - Make a row with the whole stuffed olives on the edge that will be the center of the bread.
 Wrap the olives with the dough, and press with your fingers to ensure the olives stay in place.